solenopsys/monorepo/whiteparer/content/topics/EN/whitepapers/combinatorics/parts/measurement/index.md

 To assess the results of development, any tests or scientific research require measurements.
 In modern conditions, experiments and measurements can and should be fully automated.

-The Combinatorics framework provides modules for the automation of measurements and experiments.
+The Combinator framework provides modules for the automation of measurements and experiments.